Ziga12341/labyrinth/README.md

-**Reference labyrinth**
+**Reference maze**

 ![Reference](referenced_maze.png)

-To repository is added Labyrinth(_*).html from where you can copy (other three) labyrinths.
+To repository is added Maze(_*).html from where you can copy (other three) mazes.
 The one that is shown as reference is already in path.txt.

 *Instructions*
-Specify all sequence of every step you take through labyrinth.
+Specify all sequence of every step you take through maze.

 As:
 L=Left | R=Right | D=Down | U=Up (DDRULLGDR)